What to Expect During an Audit

 - If you have any questions about the audit before it starts, call the person who signed the audit confirmation letter.

 You may be asked to execute a Nebraska Extension of Statute of Limitations Agreement, Form 872N.
-This form allows the auditors to complete the examination of your records and allows you the necessary time to gather all required documentation to complete the audit for an established audit period.
+This form allows the auditors to complete the examination of your records and allows you the necessary time to gather all required documentation to complete the audit.
 You are not required to sign an extension.
 However, we can be more flexible with you regarding audit start date, time to gather additional or missing documentation, and your work schedule if an extension is executed.
 In the event that an audit cannot be completed in a reasonable amount of time, and an extension is not executed, the Department may issue its audit findings based on the best information in the Department’s possession.
 You will have the opportunity to contest the audit findings and provide additional information prior to the audit being finalized.

-The auditor assigned to your audit will then call you to discuss in more detail the records that will be required to complete the audit.
+The auditor assigned to your audit will call you to discuss the records that will be required to complete the audit.
 Some examples of records needed include tax returns filed, backup to the returns, purchase invoices, sales invoices, and payroll journals.
 Auditors will cooperate with you when the request for production of records is considered too burdensome, to see if mutually agreeable alternatives can be used to fulfill the audit purpose at less expense or inconvenience.
 See Revenue Ruling 99-08-1 for more detailed information.

 Initial Audit Meeting

 At the start of the audit, the auditors will meet your representative or employee working on the audit.
 It is helpful if this is the person who is responsible for the accounting records and tax returns.
-You may also have your external accountant or attorney present if you wish.
+You may also have your external accountant or attorney present.
 In this meeting, the auditors will ask some general questions about your business.
 They will ask about the location of your records and how the tax returns are prepared.
 Depending on the nature of your business, they may ask for a tour of the facilities.
 This helps the auditors to understand your business and to complete the audit effectively and efficiently.